Processes

 }

-In the above example, each time the process is executed an alignment file is produced whose name depends
+In the above example, each process execution produces an alignment file whose name depends on the actual value of the species

 input.